fubralimited/MySQL-S3-Backup/README.md

 	find / -type f | xargs grep blahblahblha

-Check that the keys are installed
+Check that the keys are installed:

 	gpg --list-keys

-The key should have ultimate trust by default, but you can check this in the edit key menu
+The key should have ultimate trust by default, but you can check this in the edit key menu:

 	gpg --edit-key 'Key Name'

-You can export the keys using the following...
+You can export the keys using the following:

 	gpg --export test@example.net > gpg_example_public.key
 	gpg --export-secret-keys test@example.net > gpg_example_private.key